Day 1 Departure/Auckland

 Day 7 Christchurch

-This morning we return to Picton, where we will embark the Coastal Pacific train to Christchurch.
-We travel via Kaikoura, the home of whale watching with the rugged Kaikoura mountain ranges on one side of our train, the Pacific Ocean coastline on the other.
-We will have views of marine wildlife such as seals and penguins all from the comfort of our carriage.
+This morning we travel to Christchurch via the spectacular east coast of the South Island.
+We travel via Kaikoura, the home of whale watching with the rugged Kaikoura mountain ranges on one side and the Pacific Ocean coastline on the other.
+We will have views of marine wildlife such as seals and penguins.
 The journey then takes us through some of New Zealand’s finest horticultural and farmland areas of the Canterbury Plains.
-Arriving into the South Island’s largest city Christchurch, we are transferred to our hotel where we spend the next two nights.
+Upon arrival into the South Island’s largest city Christchurch, we are transferred to our hotel where we spend the next two nights.

 Day 8 Christchurch